-Need something cooling and soothing but want to steer clear of petroleum-based products?
-Unfortunately, most of the chest rubs we grew up using are made with petroleum jelly and turpentine.
+Need something cooling and soothing to open up the respiratory passages, but want to steer clear of petroleum-based products?
+Unfortunately, most of the chest rubs we grew up using are made with a base of petroleum jelly and turpentine, along with herbal ingredients that are actually helpful, like eucalyptus and menthol.
 Such a shame!
-Making your own rubs at home is super easy and allows you to harness the power of plants without relying on a byproduct of the oil industry.
+Making your own rubs at home is super easy and allows you to harness the powerful benefits of these plants without relying on a byproduct of the oil industry.
 All you need is a simple salve base of organic carrier oil and beeswax to get started.
-You can then add essential oils or menthol crystals as needed.
+You can then add essential oils or menthol crystals to formulate a remedy for your needs.

-You may be familiar with the overpowering scent of menthol, but what exactly are menthol crystals?
+You may be familiar with the strong scent of menthol, but what exactly are menthol crystals?
 Menthol is a solid constituent of mint oil that gives the plant its strong fragrance.
-These potent crystals are made from cornmint (Mentha arvensis) essential oil using a natural process.
+These potent crystals are made from commint (Mentha arvensis) essential oil using a totally natural process.
 The distilled essential oil is chilled to a temperature of -22 degrees Celsius to isolate and crystallize the menthol.
 These crystals dissolve readily in alcohol and can be dissolved in water or oil at a melting point of 111.2 degrees Farenheit.
-Menthol crystals are often used in cosmetics, salves, creams, throat lozenges, toothpaste, mouthwash, foot sprays, shampoos, liniments, shaving creams, and cooling gels.
+Menthol crystals are often used in cosmetics, salves, balms, creams, throat lozenges, toothpaste, mouthwash, gum, foot sprays, pain relief, shampoos, liniments, shaving creams, compresses, and cooling gels.
 Since menthol crystals are so concentrated, only a small amount is needed to make these recipes.